13.12. Neural Style Transfer¶

 net.add(pretrained_net.features[i])

-, if we simply call the forward computation net(X)
+, if we simply invoke the forward propagation

-we can only obtain the output of the last layer.
-Because we also need
+, we can only get the output of the last layer.
+Since we also

-the outputs of the intermediate layers, we need to perform
+need the outputs of intermediate layers, we need to perform

-layer-by-layer computation and retain the content and style layer
+layer-by-layer computation and keep the content and style layer outputs.

 def extract_features(X, content_layers, style_layers):